Is Selling on Redbubble Worth It? (My Experience)

 I am still making a few sales per month, and the income I get from those sales is paying me for software I am using in other online ventures.

-But if you are looking to slowly build passive income over time that can last for years to come, and you have the patience and discipline, then RedBubble is definitely worth your time.
+But if you are looking to slowly build passive income over time that can last for years to come, and you have the patience and discipline, then Redbubble is worth your time.

 For me, Redbubble is a zero-risk way to create a new income stream for myself and to improve my design skills.